zachytong/Awesome-Traffic-Simulation/README.md

 # Awesome-Traffic-Simulation

 Papers related to data-driven traffic agent or traffic scene simulation for autonomous driving.
+Some papers focus on a more general traffic agent simulator, while some papers focus on safety-critical behavior or scenario in particular.
 Welcome to contribute :)

 ## TODO
 - [ ] include related projects